What Is A Water Softener And How Do They Work?

 - Metered valve to control regeneration

-Want To Learn About The Benefits Of A Water Softener?
+Want To Learn More About Water Softeners?